Grivel-l/ElfVirus/README.md

 # Elf virus

-A virus which infect elf 64 bits executables.
+A virus which infects elf 64 bits executables.

 It uses the PT_NOTE to PT_LOAD method to inject itself into targets.
 The virus injects itself partly obfuscated and unobfuscate its code at runtime.